-Hepatitis B vaccine is usually given as 2, 3, or 4 shots.
+Hepatitis B vaccine is made from parts of the hepatitis B virus.
+It cannot cause hepatitis B infection.
+The vaccine is usually given as 2, 3, or 4 shots over 1 to 6 months.

-Infants should get their first dose of hepatitis B vaccine at birth and will usually complete the series at 6 months of age (sometimes it will take longer than 6 months to complete the series).
+Infants should get their first dose of hepatitis B vaccine at birth and will usually complete the series at 6 months of age.

-Children and adolescents younger than 19 years of age who have not yet gotten the vaccine should also be vaccinated.
+All children and adolescents younger than 19 years of age who have not yet gotten the vaccine should also be vaccinated.

-Hepatitis B vaccine is also recommended for certain unvaccinated adults:
+Hepatitis B vaccine is recommended for unvaccinated adults who are at risk for hepatitis B virus infection, including:

-- People whose sex partners have hepatitis B - Sexually active persons who are not in a long-term monogamous relationship - Persons seeking evaluation or treatment for a sexually transmitted disease - Men who have sexual contact with other men - People who share needles, syringes, or other druginjection equipment - People who have household contact with someone infected with the hepatitis B virus - Health care and public safety workers at risk for exposure to blood or body fluids - Residents and staff of facilities for developmentally disabled persons - Persons in correctional facilities - Victims of sexual assault or abuse - Travelers to regions with increased rates of hepatitis B - People with chronic liver disease, kidney disease, HIV infection, infection with hepatitis C, or diabetes - Anyone who wants to be protected from hepatitis B
+- People whose sex partners have hepatitis B - Sexually active persons who are not in a long-term monogamous relationship - Persons seeking evaluation or treatment for a sexually transmitted disease - Men who have sexual contact with other men - People who share needles, syringes, or other druginjection equipment - People who have household contact with someone infected with the hepatitis B virus - Health care and public safety workers at risk for exposure to blood or body fluids - Residents and staff of facilities for developmentally disabled persons - Persons in correctional facilities - Victims of sexual assault or abuse - Travelers to regions with increased rates of hepatitis B - People with chronic liver disease, kidney disease, HIV infection, or diabetes - Anyone who wants to be protected from hepatitis B

-Hepatitis B vaccine may be given at the same time as other vaccines.
+There are no known risks to getting hepatitis B vaccine at the same time as other vaccines.